 I think switching off emotionally was very negative for both myself and the people around me.
 You’re emotionally poor as a result and you lack that connection with the people around you.
 The greatest things in my life that make life really wonderful come from those connections with people.
 So to have a way of being that is really distant and you don't really share yourself is a really sad thing.
 It makes you a lot more lonely in an unnoticeable way.

 Were you ever vulnerable?

 I think I just didn't have access to it.
-The only person I was emotionally close to was my mum.
+The only person I was emotionally close to was my mom.
 I was allowed to cry with her and she would respond positively.
-As I got older I was very aware that I didn't feel able to be emotionally vulnerable in front of my dad or with other people and then after that I made a point to be stronger and manly and more confident and played confidence for my entire life.
-I think I still do, I play it like its a necessity.
+As I got older, I was very aware that I didn't feel able to be emotionally vulnerable in front of my dad or with other people.
+Then after that, I made a point to be stronger and manly and more confident and played confidence for my entire life.
+I think I still do—I play it like its a necessity.